Melville J. Herskovits Library of African Studies Research Grant

 The Northwestern University Melville J. Herskovits Library of African Studies is one of the largest separate African studies libraries in existence.
 Established in 1954, its subject matter ranges from art, history, literature, music, science, technology and religion to communications, engineering, management and cookery to name a few.
 The library’s extensive holdings include numerous rare and archival collections as well as substantial collections of photographs, ephemera, newspapers, government documents, NGO reports, and conference papers published or distributed by various organizations on the continent of Africa.

 This travel grant was established in 2021 to facilitate and support research projects that significantly benefit from substantial onsite use of the unique, special and archival collections of the Herskovits Library.
-The grant is available to researchers whose projects explore new lines of inquiry, interdisciplinary and multi-layered research, and advanced scholarship that will contribute to the deeper understanding of the diverse peoples and countries of the African continent.
+The grant is available to researchers whose projects explore new lines of inquiry, interdisciplinary and multi-layered research and contribute to the deeper understanding of the diverse peoples and countries of the African continent.
 Projects should emphasize the need for extensive onsite use of the library's collections.

 - Grants will be awarded to reimburse awardees’ expenses for transportation, accommodations, and meals for one or more on-site visits to Northwestern University Libraries.

-- Graduate, post-graduate, assistant and associate professors (and equivalent), and independent researchers from the U.S. or abroad who are not affiliated with Northwestern University.
+- Graduate students, postdoctoral scholars, assistant and associate professors (and equivalent), and independent researchers from the U.S. or abroad who are not affiliated with Northwestern University.

 - At the discretion of the selection committee and Northwestern University Libraries, the grant may be awarded to an individual applicant, a team, or divided among multiple applicants and or teams.
 Further, if a suitable awardee is not identified among the applications received, we reserve the right to withhold the grant for that particular year.